Military brat (U.S. subculture): War in the 21st century

 Today's military brat faces some additional challenges.
 For example, it is estimated that approximately 50,000 military families have both parents serving in the armed forces; this creates the possibility that both parents may be deployed at the same time.
 Another significant difference is the speed of communication.
 With the advent of the Internet it is possible for family members to communicate with servicemen in combat zones.
 This allows brats to remain in closer contact with their military parent(s), but it also increases tension as more details reach the military families.
 Round-the-clock news agencies, such as CNN and Fox News, spread news faster than the military bureaucracy can process the details.
-This means that military families know that servicemen have died before official word reaches the family.
+This means that military families may know that servicemen have died before official word reaches the family.
 Military psychiatrist Colonel Stephen Cozza says that a "sense of fear" accompanies news of the death of a service member until confirmation that the service member was not a loved one.

 Wertsch has pointed out, however, that during the Vietnam War, televised news war coverage was also very intense and constant, and that similar issues of military family fear being intensified by television coverage were also present for military brats and spouses of that era with a family member in the war.

 Despite these facts, studies show only a slight increase in immediate stressors among military brats whose parents serve in a combat zone, although no studies on the longer-term effects have ever been done.
 Boys and younger children do show the most risk when a parent is deployed, but rarely does this require clinical intervention.
 However, studies show that when a military member is deployed to a combat zone, the family cohesion is more disrupted than when service members are deployed to non-combat zones.

 Military members can be deployed for days, months, or even years without their family.
 When a parent is stationed without their family, the children experience the same emotions as children of divorced parents.
 In addition to the effects of the divorce, military brats have additional concerns.
 When a military member is sent away, the family does not always know where they are going or when (or if) the service member will return.
 Studies show that there are three phases to deployment, and each phase has different impacts on the family.
 Military spouses reported the following when their spouse was deployed: